 History of AP-1

 Preclinical studies have shown the compound’s potential efficacy in treating inflammatory diseases, induced artificially in murine models.
 AP-1 was reported to decrease MS clinical symptoms (according to neurological scores) in an experimental allergic encephalitis (EAE) model, an accepted model worldwide for multiple sclerosis studies, working both as a chronic preventive treatment and at the peak of the disease.
-According to the company, AF-1’s efficacy in EAE models was similar or better to that produced by fingolimod, the first oral drug approved for relapsing-remitting MS treatment.
+According to the company, AP-1’s efficacy in EAE models was similar or better to that produced by fingolimod, the first oral drug approved for relapsing-remitting MS treatment.
 Preclinical results for AP-1 have been published in scientific journals, most recently in Journal of Chemical Neuroanatomy.

 How AP-1 Works